daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+### Day 11: June 19, 2017

+**Today's Progress**: Was happily chugging through algorithm challenges and now hit a stinker!
+Can't get my head around sub arrays.

+**Thoughts:** Feeling good about the time I set aside for this.

 ### Day 10: June 18, 2017

 **Today's Progress**: Nailed a couple of algorithm challenges today with Javascript on FCC.